JetBrains/TeamCity.VSTest.TestAdapter/README.md

 ## VSTest 14, 15

-To support the TeamCity integration for each test project add the NuGet reference to the [TeamCity Test Adapter](https://www.nuget.org/packages/TeamCity.VSTest.TestAdapter) to turn on the TeamCity integration.
+To support the TeamCity integration add the NuGet reference to the [TeamCity Test Adapter](https://www.nuget.org/packages/TeamCity.VSTest.TestAdapter) to turn on the TeamCity integration.

 * To run tests from the command line